Perk (company): History

 In 2024, TravelPerk announced they had agreed to acquire a US-based competitor, AmTrav, and raised $135 million in debt financing from firms Blackstone and Blue Owl.

-Less than six months later, Travelperk announced the acquisition of Swiss expense software company, Yokoy, and an additional series E fundraise of $200M at a $2.7B valuation.
+Less than six months later, in early 2025, TravelPerk announced the acquisition of Swiss expense software company, Yokoy, and an additional series E fundraise of $200M at a $2.7B valuation.
+This acquisition laid the technological foundation for a transformation from a travel booking provider to an end to end platform, combining travel, spend and payment in one product.
+The deal was finalised in April 2025.
+The acquisition of Yokoy was not merely an add-on, but marked the birth of Perk as a serious competitor to heavyweights such as SAP Concur and Navan, blurring the line between travel booking and financial management.

 In March 2025, TravelPerk announced a corporate rebrand to mark its 10th anniversary.
 The rebranding introduced a new logo and visual identity.

 In November 2025, the company announced its rebrand from TravelPerk to Perk, introducing a new AI-native platform that combines travel and spend management in a single experience.
 As part of the rebrand, Perk established dual headquarters in Boston and London to support global growth and continues to operate with over 1,800 employees in 12 offices worldwide.

+In December 2025, the company announced that Perk had become a sponsor of the Audi F1 Team.
+The partnership marks Perk's entry into global motorsport sponsorship, aligning the brand with one of Formula 1's upcoming works teams.

+In June 2026, the company secured a €258 million credit facility.

 Partnerships & Marketplace

-TravelPerk partners with a wide range of businesses (Divvy, BambooHR, Spendesk, Ramp, Pleo and more) that span a variety of industries (HR, expense management, event management, health and wellness, sustainability, etc.).
+Perk partners with a wide range of businesses that span a variety of industries.
+Inbound and outbound APIs allow dynamic connections to related source or target systems in the business travel management process.